What is an Animal Scientist?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Animal Scientists
+What Tools & Technology do Animal Scientists Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Animal Scientists: